brunaPrauchner/ToDoList-JS/README.md

   <li>User can clear the list, by clicking the button clear, at the top right corner of our app </li>
   <li>The list is stored in the local storage, so even when the page is refreshed the list is still there </li>
 <ol>
+Based on this tutorial: <To Do List App in JavaScript [beginners]> from CodeExplained